Fonta1n3/FullyNoded/Docs/Wallets/blindpsbts.md

 ⚠️ Whenever Fully Noded creates a blind psbt it will automatically label the consumed utxos as `*consumed by blind*`.
-It will never add a utxo to a blind psbt which has this label, for testing or failed psbts you may need manually edit the label via the utxos view (tap the paperclip).
+It will never add a utxo to a blind psbt which has this label, for testing or failed psbts you may need to manually edit the label via the utxos view (tap the paperclip).
-If you toggle off `blind psbts` in settings Fully Noded will consume those utxos regardless of the label.
+If you toggle off `blind psbts` in settings Fully Noded will consume those utxos regardless of the label and revert to [Bitcoin Core coin selection]().

 ### strict policy